 Sacramento is home to more than 650 murals, and since 2016, the Wide Open Walls Mural festival has added to the number each year.
 Each August, local and international muralists converge on the city to paint murals throughout the region.
 Locals and visitors alike enjoy watching the artists as they paint the murals.

 Sacramento has a variety of theaters showing everything from indie shows to theater in the round and the international favorites of the Broadway Series.
-The downtown district near the Sacramento Convention Center is home to the Music Circus and the Community Center Theater, which plays shows such as Wicket, Mary Poppins and other Broadway hits.
+The downtown district near the Sacramento Convention Center is home to the Wells Fargo Pavilion and the Community Center Theater, which plays shows such as Wicked, Mary Poppins and other Broadway hits.
 Heading a few blocks east to Midtown, visitors will find smaller theaters with locally written and produced shows featuring acting talent from the city and beyond.

 Sacramento has several top-caliber performing arts groups, including the Sacramento Ballet, the Sacramento Opera and many more.

 Visitors can see shows in a variety of venues, including the historic Memorial Auditorium in downtown Sacramento and the Community Center Theater, parts of the Sacramento Convention Center complex.

 The museums in Sacramento cover everything from art and hirtory to aviation and design.
 Spend a day exploring art by the California Impressionists at the Crocker Art Museum, see historic architecture at the Governors' Mansion and visit the California Museum for exhibits on all aspect sof California life.